SerenaTetart/Time_series_analysis/README.md

 ## Project 3 - Anomaly Detection

-This third project aims to detect in a given time serie the anomalies using statical models and autoencoder.
+This third project aims to detect in a given time serie the anomalies using statisticals models and autoencoder.